nocobase/website/content/articles/how-to-build-efficient-crud-apps/index.md

 ### 3.2 Advantages of Using Code Generation Tools

-Code generation tools not only help developers save a significant amount of time but also ensure the quality and consistency of the code.
+Code generation tools not only help developers save significant time but also ensure code quality and consistency.
 Their advantages are primarily reflected in the following aspects:

-* **Increased Development Speed**: Automatically generating basic CRUD code saves significant development time.
+* **Increased Development Speed**: Automatically generating basic CRUD code saves substantial development time.
 * **Error Reduction**: Generated code is often thoroughly tested, reducing human errors.
 * **Standardization**: Ensures consistent CRUD implementation across the team.
 * **Ease of Maintenance**: Generated code typically follows best practices, making it easier to maintain.